sammi-turner/Blog/noob-faqs.md

 Q. What code editor or IDE should I use?

 A. Try a selection of them and pick the one that you find the least confusing to begin with.
-Personally, I have three editors on my main machine : Mousepad, Vim and VSCodium.

 Q. I don't know what to build with code.
 Any suggestions?